All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Body Image During and After Weight Loss

-Body image does not always keep pace with physical changes.
+Body image doesn't always keep pace with physical changes.
 Some women reach their goal weight and still struggle with how they see themselves.
 Loose skin, changing body proportions, and adjusting to a new appearance all take time to process.
 Others experience a surge of confidence that positively transforms their social life, career, and relationships.
 Both reactions are valid and common.

 Social Dynamics